-Specifically, to MMDSON, assessment data pertaining to didactic instruction (e.g., rubric scores on assignments) is recorded in the university LMS (Blackboard), while data for the purposes of clinical instruction is stored in Blackboard, that can be accessed by students, faculty, and program leadership.
+Specifically, to MMDCON, assessment data pertaining to didactic instruction (e.g., rubric scores on assignments) is recorded in the university LMS (Blackboard), while data for the purposes of clinical instruction is stored in Blackboard, that can be accessed by students, faculty, and program leadership.
 Students enter their clinical practice plans, objectives, and goals every day they have direct clinical hours in an approved healthcare system site appropriate for a DNP quality improvement project.

 The student and preceptor (3rd DNP Project team member) are responsible to review and clinical log.
-The preceptor signs attendance logs at the site, on every day of student contact, and the 2nd DNP Project team member reads and comments on clinical evaluation data logged into the Blackboard; if the committee and DNP student determine that the student is not meeting original plans, objectives, or goals, a new or supplemental learning contract will be developed in collaboration with the student.
+The preceptor signs attendance logs at the site, on every day of student contact, and faculty comments on clinical evaluation data logged into the Blackboard; if the committee and DNP student determine that the student is not meeting original plans, objectives, or goals, a new or supplemental learning contract will be developed in collaboration with the student.